Skip to content

 ESI limitations with the URIElement SiteAccess matcher

-Is is not possible to share ESIs across the SiteAccesses when using URI matching as URI contains the SiteAccess name encoded in its path information.
+Is isn't possible to share ESIs across the SiteAccesses when using URI matching as URI contains the SiteAccess name encoded in its path information.